dimispapa/boulder-comp-api/tests/README.md

 1. **Celery Tasks**: Mock implementations prevent actual task execution while verifying proper API behavior.

-2. **Redis**: Tests with the `redis` marker handle both Redis availability and connection errors gracefully.
+2. **Redis**: All Redis-dependent functionality is now mocked, making the test suite independent of Redis availability.

 3. **File System**: File operations use mocks to avoid filesystem dependencies.

+4. **Database**: Sector mappings and other database operations are mocked with appropriate test data reflecting the new schema.

 ## Debug Files and Cache